-The Fermat Prize rewards the research work of one or more mathematicians in fields where the contributions of Pierre de Fermat have been decisive:
+The Fermat Prize rewards the research work of one or more mathematicians, less than 45 years old, in fields where the contributions of Pierre de Fermat have been decisive:

 The spirit of the prize is focused on rewarding the results of research accessible to the greatest number of professional mathematicians within these fields.
 Thus work - even of a brilliant level - the comprehension, interest and usefulness of which are the prerogative of a restricted number of specialist mathematicians cannot be considered.